-- A management plan for the project which includes a description of the prospective TPCs technical and managerial experience in development of other environmental documents ; - The disclosure of any proposed subcontractors and OCIs and Indemnification and Hold Harmless Forms for each; - A description of the qualifications and experience (curriculum vitae) of both the TPC firm and key personnel (including subcontractors), to include: - A record and description of similar contracts and POCs; - Familiarization with NEPA requirements; - Familiarization with relevant USCG regulations; - Previous work completed for the USCG, EPA or other federal agencies; - A list of EA's or EIS's completed and for whom; - Familiarization with specific environmental laws of the adjacent coastal State(s), where applicable (i.e., experience with preparing dual documents (e.g., EIS and EIR) to satisfy both Federal and State environmental requirements); - Approach to managing subcontractors and consultants; and - Experience drafting an EIS using subcontractors. - A proposed schedule for completing major work tasks which highlights any differences from the applicant's proposed schedule as presented in the RFP.
+- A management plan for the project which includes a description of the prospective TPCs technical and managerial experience in development of other environmental documents ; - The disclosure of any proposed subcontractors and OCIs and Indemnification and Hold Harmless Forms for each; - A description of the qualifications and experience (curriculum vitae) of both the TPC firm and key personnel (including subcontractors), to include: - A record and description of similar contracts and POCs; - Familiarization with NEPA requirements; - Familiarization with relevant USCG regulations; - Familiarization with Section 508 of the Rehabilitation Act and outreach to Limited English Proficient (LEP) communities; - Previous work completed for the USCG, EPA or other federal agencies; - A list of EA's or EIS's completed and for whom; - Familiarization with specific environmental laws of the adjacent coastal State(s), where applicable (i.e., experience with preparing dual documents (e.g., EIS and EIR)) to satisfy both Federal and State environmental requirements); - Approach to managing subcontractors and consultants; and - Experience drafting an EIS using subcontractors. - A proposed schedule for completing major work tasks which highlights any differences from the applicant's proposed schedule as presented in the RFP.
 Any changes to the schedule presented in the RFP must be fully justified; - A statement disclosing any potential OCI, and any proposed mitigation that avoids the conflict of interest; - A breakdown of hours proposed for each labor category under each proposed task. - Financial statements of the prospective TPC, or proposed subcontractor, for the previous 3 years, and disclosure of any bankruptcy, insolvency or other matters negatively affecting the financial interest of the prospective TPC or proposed subcontractor; and, - An executed Indemnification and Hold Harmless Form.